ZIqinGX/MSc_Advanced_project/README.md

 **Video Link：** https://youtu.be/WQ1uSLL0rSo<br/>

 **What is my project about?**
 The motivation of creating this porject is I want to have a tool for people without music background like me to enjoy the pleasure of creating music.
+In this project, I designed a AI and human co-create realtime-system for music generation based on reflecting existed art work.
+This system provides a tool to manipulate duration of notes.
+Notes is predicted by LSTM.
+Hand coordinates is captured by MediaPipe framework.
+Hand coordinates will be mapped to corresponding duraion according to its value.

 **How to read this repository**
 It goes along the time sequence and the design iteration of my project.